Lee Ann here:

 Terry's oncologist has determined that the symptoms Terry is experiencing signify that the tumor continues to grow rapidly and there is nothing more to be done to combat his cancer.
 The nurse service that we use now to monitor his health and control his pain concurs.
 They all feel that we have limited time left.

-try to respond as best we can to his needs and requests and embrace each moment.
+So we try to respond as best we can to his needs and requests and embrace each moment.
 This morning when he woke up, he wanted champagne; so we popped open a bottle, poured it into a flute (do it up right), and he enjoyed a glass of the bubbly.
 There's very little I'll deny him now...

 And while I write these words with an unbelievably heavy heart, I know that you all have been with us every step of the way and we don't feel alone.
 Terry's family, my family, our neighbors and friends have been and continue to be a tremendous source of strength to the four of us.
 Terry was always so grateful to have so many people care about his fight for health.
 It has been humbling to see the outpouring of concern.
 Thank you for all of your encouragement, love, and unfaltering faith during this two-year roller coaster.